Open Text (NASDAQ:OTEX) Sees Strong Trading Volume

 Open Text Co.
-(NASDAQ:OTEX) (TSE:OTC) shares saw an uptick in trading volume on Wednesday .
-12,287 shares were traded during trading, a decline of 97% from the previous session’s volume of 465,927 shares.The stock last traded at $47.92 and had previously closed at $48.12.
+(NASDAQ:OTEX) (TSE:OTC) shares saw unusually-high trading volume on Wednesday .
+Approximately 12,864 shares were traded during trading, a decline of 96% from the previous session’s volume of 324,325 shares.The stock last traded at $46.59 and had previously closed at $46.87.

-Several research firms have recently weighed in on OTEX.
+A number of brokerages recently issued reports on OTEX.
+Raymond James reissued an “outperform” rating on shares of Open Text in a research report on Friday, November 5th.
 Zacks Investment Research cut Open Text from a “hold” rating to a “sell” rating in a research report on Saturday, November 13th.
-Raymond James reaffirmed an “outperform” rating on shares of Open Text in a research report on Friday, November 5th.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating and four have issued a buy rating to the company.
-According to data from MarketBeat.com, the company has an average rating of “Buy” and an average target price of $59.33.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and four have issued a buy rating to the company.
+According to MarketBeat, Open Text presently has an average rating of “Buy” and a consensus price target of $59.33.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, December 22nd.
-Shareholders of record on Friday, December 3rd were paid a $0.178 dividend.
-The ex-dividend date of this dividend was Thursday, December 2nd.
-This represents a $0.71 annualized dividend and a yield of 1.49%.
-Open Text’s dividend payout ratio is 71.54%.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, December 22nd.
+Stockholders of record on Friday, December 3rd were paid a dividend of $0.178 per share.
+This represents a $0.71 dividend on an annualized basis and a dividend yield of 1.53%.
+The ex-dividend date was Thursday, December 2nd.
+Open Text’s dividend payout ratio (DPR) is 71.54%.

-A number of large investors have recently added to or reduced their stakes in the business.
-Amundi Pioneer Asset Management Inc. increased its stake in shares of Open Text by 194.4% during the first quarter.
-Amundi Pioneer Asset Management Inc. now owns 215,206 shares of the software maker’s stock worth $8,270,000 after purchasing an additional 142,096 shares during the period.
-Oppenheimer Asset Management Inc. increased its stake in shares of Open Text by 17.0% during the second quarter.
-Oppenheimer Asset Management Inc. now owns 5,141 shares of the software maker’s stock worth $261,000 after purchasing an additional 748 shares during the period.
-Brinker Capital Investments LLC increased its stake in shares of Open Text by 63.2% during the second quarter.
-Brinker Capital Investments LLC now owns 12,014 shares of the software maker’s stock worth $610,000 after purchasing an additional 4,654 shares during the period.
-Russell Investments Group Ltd. increased its stake in shares of Open Text by 0.4% during the second quarter.
-Russell Investments Group Ltd. now owns 338,210 shares of the software maker’s stock worth $17,190,000 after purchasing an additional 1,413 shares during the period.
-Finally, LSV Asset Management bought a new position in shares of Open Text during the second quarter worth approximately $3,352,000.
-Hedge funds and other institutional investors own 65.61% of the company’s stock.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+First Horizon Advisors Inc. increased its stake in Open Text by 41.9% in the 3rd quarter.
+First Horizon Advisors Inc. now owns 758 shares of the software maker’s stock valued at $91,000 after purchasing an additional 224 shares in the last quarter.
+Van ECK Associates Corp increased its position in Open Text by 198.5% during the second quarter.
+Van ECK Associates Corp now owns 791 shares of the software maker’s stock worth $40,000 after buying an additional 526 shares in the last quarter.
+Advisory Services Network LLC purchased a new position in Open Text during the second quarter worth $50,000.
+Huntington National Bank increased its position in Open Text by 35.8% during the third quarter.
+Huntington National Bank now owns 1,046 shares of the software maker’s stock worth $51,000 after buying an additional 276 shares in the last quarter.
+Finally, Bbva USA purchased a new position in Open Text during the second quarter worth $57,000.
+65.61% of the stock is owned by hedge funds and other institutional investors.

 Open Text Company Profile (NASDAQ:OTEX)